 Can I use plain white rice instead of Jasmine?
 Yes, as long as the rice you choose is long-grain, feel free to use White Rice or Brown Rice.
 The long grain rice helps to keep the filling nice and creamy where a short-grain rice might make it too mushy rather than creamy.

 Make your own pie crust!
 With just 4 ingredients: flour, butter, cold water and sugar you can make your very own pie dough to fill your mini pies.
 Most recipes make enough for two crusts so you can double the batch or save some for another dessert idea.
-If you’re a fan of homemade dessert pies, try making your own empanada dough and filling for these Sweet Rice Pudding Empanadas.
+If you’re a fan of homemade dessert pies, try making your own empanada dough and easy rice pudding filling for these Sweet Rice Pudding Empanadas.

 If you have any leftover strips of dough, get creative and place strips over the mini pie tins for extra design or double the filling batch and make more.